sammyfilly/botframework-sdk/README.md

 - [Speech Services](#Speech-Services)
 - [Adaptive cards](#Adaptive-Cards)
 - [Analytics](#Analytics)

-### Bot Framework Composer
-[Bot Framework Composer](https://github.com/microsoft/BotFramework-Composer/blob/main/README.md) is an integrated development tool for developers and multi-disciplinary teams to build bots and conversational experiences with the Microsoft Bot Framework.
-Within this tool, you'll find everything you need to build a sophisticated conversational experience.

 ### Botkit
 [Botkit][100] is a developer tool and SDK for building chat bots, apps and custom integrations for major messaging platforms.
 Botkit bots `hear()` triggers, `ask()` questions and `say()` replies.
 Developers can use this syntax to build dialogs - now cross compatible with the latest version of Bot Framework SDK.